MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Experiments

-We benchmark three well-established healthcare tabular datasets spanning both longitudinal panel data and hospital electronic health records: Infections in Oxfordshire Research Database (IORD), Medical Information Mart for Intensive Care (MIMIC) IV, and the Health and Retirement Study (HRS) \cite{wei2024predicting, johnson2023mimic, PhysioNet-mimiciv-3.1, goldberger2000physiobank, hrs_dataset}.
-Selected datasets were preprocessed following established pipelines or previous studies \cite{puterman2020predicting, wei2024predicting, gupta2022extensive}.
-Each task is formulated as a supervised binary classification with labels in $\{0,1\}$ and evaluated.
-Additional details about the datasets and the pre-processing pipeline can be found in Appendix~\ref{app:data}.

-A key motivation for this suite is that the feature space is heterogeneous: datasets include both static covariates (e.g., time-invariant attributes) and repeated measurements at different time points with irregular missingness patterns.
-The selected datasets also contain a rich feature space and wide coverage of underlying demographic distributions.
+We benchmark on three well-established healthcare datasets spanning both hospital electronic health records and longitudinal panel data: the Medical Information Mart for Intensive Care (MIMIC) IV, the Infections in Oxfordshire Research Database (IORD), and the Health and Retirement Study (HRS) \cite{wei2024predicting, johnson2023mimic, PhysioNet-mimiciv-3.1, goldberger2000physiobank, hrs_dataset}.
+Each dataset is preprocessed following established pipelines from prior studies \cite{puterman2020predicting, gupta2022extensive}.
+Our datasets also provide a wide coverage of clinical outcomes, including short and long-term mortality, phenotypes, discharge, and readmission prediction.
+A key motivation for this suite is that the feature space is heterogeneous: the datasets include both static covariates and repeated measurements at different time points with irregular missingness patterns.
+Details of the datasets and tasks are provided in Appendix~\ref{app:data}.